Kya Dilli Kya Lahore: Staff reaction

 About his involvement, Gulzar sahib says that "This subject (partition) is very close" to his heart and he has been "writing about it a lot."
 He further adds, "After seeing the film, I was surprised to know that many youngsters have been associated with the film and yet they have brought the essence of the whole film so well.
 Karan had brought the script to me and after they completed the film, he brought it to show it to me.
 The film was bang on.
 The film talks about peace yet is not preachy and there is no blood shed, it is a human drama and very relevant."

 Producer Karan Arora added that this "is not like a typical Bollywood extravaganza, it is a simple film."
 He is "not worried about the commercial viability" of Kya Dilli Kya Lahore and is content to know that he made "an honest film."

 Production

 Vijay Raaz says that he "was thinking about direction when the story came to me.
-We have grown up on Partition stories so I was naturally attracted to the film.
+We have grown up on Partition stories, so I was naturally attracted to the film.
 It is a simple story but at the same time it is very difficult."

-The writers Aseem Arora, Pratham Jolly and Manu Rishi won Best Screenplay award at the prestigious 5th Dada Sahab Phalke Film Festival.
+The writers Aseem Arora, Pratham Jolly and Manu Rishi won Best Screenplay award at the prestigious 5th Dadasaheb Phalke Film Festival.

 It got rave reviews and appreciation from critics.
-Mumbai Mirror, NDTV and Times of India gave Kya Dilli Kya Lahore three stars while Divya Sologoma gave it four stars praising the content's purity and mentor Gulzar's poetry.
+Mumbai Mirror, NDTV and The Times of India gave Kya Dilli Kya Lahore three stars while Divya Sologoma gave it four stars praising the content's purity and mentor Gulzar's poetry.